jkwiecien/CountingTextView/README.md

 # How does it work?

-This is only a GIF, so it won't look smooth, but believe me, live it's smooth as Sean O'Connery
+This is only a GIF, so it won't look smooth, but believe me that live it is smooth as Sir Sean O'Connery

 <img src="http://g.recordit.co/ID5SBXCvVM.gif" height="360" />